yashagrawal5/Data-Science-Interview-Preparation/README.md

-# Data-Science-Basic-Preparation Guide By Yash Agrawal - IIIT Bangalore
+# Data-Science-Basic-Preparation Guide By Yash Agrawal

 This is repository to help beginners to accelerate the data science interview preparation
 # Data Science Question Answer